-What Does it Take to Be a Continuous Mining Machine Operator?
+What is a Continuous Mining Machine Operator?

 - Move controls to start and regulate movement of conveyors and to start and position drill cutters or torches.